semio-ai/semio-record/readme.md

 and in its clients that use the [client library](https://github.com/semio-ai/semio-client) such as the [Semio CLI](https://github.com/semio-ai/semio-cli).

-Entities have properties in common.
+These entities have properties in common.
 - They represent a versioned record in the database.
-  Hence they are always referred to as "records".
+  Hence they are always referred to as **"records"**.
 - They have [the same facets (see `RecordDefn`)](src/record.rs):
   - `Private`: the original description of the record, as defined by its author.